sahib/rmlint/docs/rmlint.1.rst

     * This feature might not deliver perfect result in corner cases.
     * This feature might add some runtime.

+:``-j --honour-dir-layout`` (**default\:** *disabled*):

+    Only recognize directories as duplicates that have the same path layout.
+In other words: All duplicates that build the duplicate directory must have the same path from the root of the directory.
+    This flag has no effect without ``--merge-directories``.

 :``-y --sort-by=order`` (**default\:** *none*):

     During output, sort the found duplicate groups by criteria described by `order`.